cabinz/cbias/README.md

 ## Project Structure

 Most of the code and packages are documented with comments and README files.
-Try read them when you have difficult to understand structure or logic of the code.
+Try to read them when you have difficulty understanding structure or logic of the code.
 There are also a lot of helpful references for beginners to learn how to build a compiler.

-The rough skeleton of the project is as below:
+A rough skeleton of the project is as below:
 ```
 ├─doc
 ├─src